-In their service file, candidates should discuss service activities by outlining the activity's objectives or actions (for instance, what a committee does and how often it meets), articulate their own contributions to the work accomplished (for instance, officer/leadership roles and concrete contributions such as drafts

-- 586 philosophy, followed by discussion of the scope (e.g. number of students, extent of work) and impact of - the candidate's work, highlighting student success.
-Candidates can describe off-campus or profession- - 588 linked work in terms of what the work is, how it utilizes the candidate's academic expertise, and how it - impacts the profession or wider community.
+In their service file, candidates should discuss service activities by outlining the activity's objectives or actions (for instance, what a committee does and how often it meets), articulate their own contributions to the work accomplished (for instance, officer/leadership roles and concrete contributions such as drafts of memos or policies), and describe outcomes or impact of the work.
+If the candidate chooses to discuss student mentoring or advising as service, that could be described in terms of its goals, aims, or philosophy, followed by discussion of the scope (e.g. number of students, extent of work) and impact of the candidate's work, highlighting student success.
+Candidates can describe off-campus or profession-linked work in terms of what the work is, how it utilizes the candidate's academic expertise, and how it impacts the profession or wider community.
 In general, candidates should discuss and (when possible)

-- document the importance, scope, and length of their service accomplishments, noting the time, effort, and amount of work involved in the activities as well as (when possible) the overall impact of the service and the number individuals impacted. - 593
+document the importance, scope, and length of their service accomplishments, noting the time, effort, and amount of work involved in the activities as well as (when possible) the overall impact of the service and the number individuals impacted.

-594 Candidates who experience cultural and identity taxation may choose to describe this in their narratives, 595 detailing how their service is in high demand due to their positionality, and how their service obligations 596 may have exceeded typical expectations due to their marginalized and/or minoritized identities.
-While 597 not easily quantifiable, the increased service workload undertaken by these faculty can be described in 598 terms of the impact their work has had on their department, college, university, community and/or 599 discipline.
-Faculty may wish to describe in their narratives how their own unique circumstances intersected with the needs of the campus community during the period under review, clarifying how this 600 601 may have affected their work performance in teaching, RSCA, and service activities.
+Candidates who experience cultural and identity taxation may choose to describe this in their narratives, detailing how their service is in high demand due to their positionality, and how their service obligations may have exceeded typical expectations due to their marginalized and/or minoritized identities.
+While not easily quantifiable, the increased service workload undertaken by these faculty can be described in terms of the impact their work has had on their department, college, university, community and/or discipline.
+Faculty may wish to describe in their narratives how their own unique circumstances intersected with the needs of the campus community during the period under review, clarifying how this may have affected their work performance in teaching, RSCA, and service activities.